Yaachaka/C_book_solutions/Chap06: Loops/knkcch06readme.txt

 @@@@ Project 1: knkcch06proj01: Write a program that finds the largest in a series of numbers entered by the user.
 The program must prompt the user to enter numbers one by one.
-When the user enters 0 as a negative number, the program must display the largest non-negative number entered:
+When the user enters 0 or a negative number, the program must display the largest non-negative number entered:
 	Enter a number: 60
 	Enter a number: 38.3